kovidgoyal/calibre/manual/conversion.rst

 Also, detected chapters can be optionally inserted into the auto generated Table of Contents.

 calibre uses *XPath*, a powerful language to allow the user to specify chapter boundaries/page breaks.
 XPath can seem a little daunting to use at first, fortunately, there is a :ref:`XPath tutorial <xpath-tutorial>` in the User Manual.
-Remember that Structure Detection operates on the intermediate XHTML produced by the conversion pipeline.
+Remember that Structure detection operates on the intermediate XHTML produced by the conversion pipeline.
 Use the debug option described in the :ref:`conversion-introduction` to figure out the appropriate settings for your book.
 There is also a button for a XPath wizard to help with the generation of simple XPath expressions.